rickellis/ConkyMatic/README.md

 # ConkyMatic

+### Conky generator based on wallpaper color.

 <img src="https://i.imgur.com/5C8xmwo.png" />

 ## ConkyMatic is a shell script that:

-* Creates a 16 color palette image from the current wallpaper.
+* Creates a 16 color palette image from the current wallpaper (see the bottom of the Conky in the images).

 * Generates a .conkyrc file using colors randomly selected from that palette.